tracingplane/tracingplane-java/README.md

 * Overview of APIs for each layer TODO
 * Project Status TODO

-## 2. Overview of The Tracing Plane ##
+## 2 Overview of The Tracing Plane ##

 The Tracing Plane has four layers, illustrated in green in the figure below.
 Depending on who you are, your entry point to the Tracing Plane differs.

 System developers use the Transit Layer APIs to instrument their system to pass baggage around.

 Tracing application developers use the Baggage Buffers IDL to generate contexts and APIs for their tracing application.

 In the middle, the Atom and Baggage layers provide generic interfaces that together enable a multitude of different kinds of tracing applications to coexist.

 <img src="doc/figures/narrowwaist.png" alt="Narrow Waist" width="600"/>

+The above figure illustrates how the transit and atom layers are the minimum requirement for a system to be 'Tracing Plane enabled'.
+The Atom Layer is a *very* simple, straightforward, and generic representation of context, with simple rules for how to propagate it.

+The Baggage Layer defines the Baggage Protocol, a way to lay out data for the atom layer.
+The Baggage Buffers layer provides an IDL for defining custom contexts in an easy way, and automatically generates the correct Baggage Protocol representation of the custom context.

+## 2.1 Tracing Plane Outer Layers ##

+There are two target audiences for the Tracing Plane.

+First is the **System Developers** who write components of the distributed system and must instrument their system to pass contexts around.
+The **Transit Layer** at the bottom of the stack is the entry point for this audience.

+Second is **Tracing Application Developers** who write tracing applications such as Zipkin, X-Trace, and many others.
+These developers want to pass metadata through many system components, across application, process, and system boundaries.
+The **Baggage Buffers** layer at the top of the stack is the entry point for this audience.

-## 2.1.
-Transit Layer (for System Developers) ##
+## 2.1.1 Transit Layer (for System Developers) ##

 The **Transit Layer** has just one purpose: abstract the task of system instrumentation so that it only has to be done once.
 System instrumentation is the most laborious part of tracing.
 You have to modify every system component to make sure request contexts are passed around -- for example, passed to new threads when they're created, included in continuations and thread pool queues, serialized to RPC headers, etc.